Mexico City (former administrative division)

-Mexico City (Ciudad de México) was the name of an administrative subdivision of the Mexican Federal District that existed from 1941 to 1970.
+Mexico City (Ciudad de México) was an administrative subdivision of the Federal District from 1941 to 1970 and should not be confused with the modern city of the same name.

 Mexico City was formed by merging the Central Department (itself formed from the municipalities of Mexico, Tacuba, Tacubaya and Mixcoac) and the delegación of General Anaya.
-In 1970, Mexico City was split into the four delegaciones of Miguel Hidalgo, Benito Juárez, Cuauhtémoc and Venustiano Carranza.
+In 1970, the territory of Mexico City was reorganized into the delegaciones of Miguel Hidalgo, Benito Juárez, Cuauhtémoc and Venustiano Carranza.